Top of the page

 Head lice are tiny insects that live close to the scalp where they lay and attach their eggs.

-Every year, millions of children get head lice.
+Head lice is common in children.
 They are common because they can spread anytime a child's head comes into contact with another child's head or hair.
 For example, lice can spread at school or daycare, on a playground, during sports, or at slumber parties.